pombredanne/https-github.com-z88dk-z88dk.wiki-/Suite-deficiencies.md

 ### File Names

-The Windows version might get in trouble with uppercase source filen names.
+The Windows version might get in trouble with uppercase source file names.
 When in trouble try renaming your files.

 Additionally, avoid program/module names beginning with numbers or symbols.